 Relationships in the Anthropocene

-Oliver Kellhammer will lead a conversation on systems theory.
+Oliver Kellhammer led a conversation on systems versus relationships, questioning systems theory.
 It has been a tried and true modality of analysis, but is it automatically legitimate?
 What if systems are only an abstraction, our attempt to make sense of a universe that is completely contingent, subject only to negotiations between actants engaged in relationships of varying degrees of stability and intensity?
-Systems are our idea.
+Systems, like Capitalism, are our idea.
 They depend on the arbitrary boundaries we set.
 Relationships are subject only to their participants.
 Perhaps ‘there are no systems - only relationships.'

 Economics in the Anthropocene